castai/terraform-provider-castai/docs/resources/eks_cluster.md

 - **secret_access_key** (String, Sensitive) - AWS secret access key of the CAST AI IAM account.
 - **instance_profile_arn** (String) - AWS ARN of the instance profile to be used by CAST AI.

+The following arguments are optional:

+- **security_groups** (List of String) - Optional custom security groups for the cluster.
+If not set security groups from the EKS cluster configuration are used.
+- **subnets** (List of String) - Optional custom subnets for the cluster.
+If not set subnets from the EKS cluster configuration are used.

 ### Attribute Reference

 - **agent_token** (String, Sensitive, Deprecated) - deprecated agent token.